Fashion

 On World Environment Day, we look at some Indian designers who are making a difference through distinct techniques of sustainability

-One might say that chanting the ideals of ‘sustainable fashion’ has become a redundant exercise today, what with wastage becoming a common aspect of production techniques.
+One might say that chanting the ideals of “sustainable fashion” has become a redundant exercise today, with wastage becoming a common aspect of production techniques.
 But looking at where the planet and its resources are headed, it becomes rather imperative to try to pledge to it.
-Second to oil, the fashion and textile industry is one of the largest environmental pollutants in the world.
+The fashion and textile industry is one of the largest environmental pollutants in the world.
 Each stage that a garment passes through in its production processes threatens the planet’s ecosystem and resources.
-And what of those clothes that undersell, aren’t trendy or just fall apart?
+And what of those clothes that undersell or aren’t trendy or just fall apart?

-In an industry wherein innovation is the norm and changing trends its pillars, there are some people who innovate differently by befriending nature and distinctly defining fashion.
-On World Environment Day, we give you an insight into an alternative world of fashion by looking at some Indian designers who are actually trying to make a difference through their distinct techniques of sustainability:
+In an industry driven by changing trends, there are those who innovate differently by befriending nature and distinctly defining fashion.
+On World Environment Day, we give you an insight into an alternative world of fashion by looking at some Indian designers who are trying to make a difference:

 Industrial Waste — AM.IT by Amit Aggarwal

-With his flagship store located in Delhi, designer Amit Aggarwal’s label employs the use of industrial waste such as plastic, CDs, sequins as well as unwanted sari shreds into his garments.
-Apart from these elements, Aggarwal introduces beautiful form and functionality into his garments.
+Designer Amit Aggarwal’s label makes use of industrial waste such as plastic, CDs and sequins as well as unwanted sari shreds in his garments.
+Apart from these elements, the label — which has a flagship store in Delhi — introduces beautiful form and functionality into its garments.

 Upcycling/Recycling — Doodlage

 Founded by Kriti Tula, Doodlage works with even the smallest of discarded textiles from export firms to create unique and exclusive pieces of patchwork clothing.
 Apart from leftover fabrics, the brand also uses organic cotton, corn fabric and banana fabric in order to ensure optimum usage of raw materials.
-Their distinctive aesthetic stands out with a younger audience that also allows them to collaborate with larger firms.
+Their aesthetic stands out with a younger audience.

 Fair Trade — No Nasties

-A 100 per cent organic brand, No Nasties bases its core strength in fair trade practices.
-Deeply moved by the rising number of farmer suicides in India, the founders of this brand believe in undertaking efforts at the grassroots level to bring about a change.
-Paying farmers fair wages for their hard work and incorporating natural techniques at every step of production is one of the mission statements of this brand.
+The 100-per-cent organic brand’s core strength lies in its adherence to fair trade practices.
+Deeply moved by the rising number of farmer suicides in India, Apurva Kothari, the founder of this brand, believes in undertaking efforts at the grassroots level to bring about a change.
+Paying farmers fair wages for their hard work and incorporating natural techniques at every step of production are one of the mission statements of this brand.

-Aneeth Arora, founder of Pero, draws her inspiration from local trends.
-‘Pero’, which means ‘to wear’ in Marwari, the local language of Rajasthan, stands for the localisation of trends and attempts to imbibe Indian culture at every juncture.
-It incorporates the Indian style of hand-crafting, uses indigenous material and employs local skill to interpret international trends so as to give it a uniquely Indian touch.
+Aneeth Arora, founder of Péro, draws her inspiration from local trends.
+“Pero”, which means “to wear” in Marwari, stands for the localisation of trends and attempts to imbibe Indian culture at every juncture.
+It incorporates the Indian style of handcrafting, uses indigenous material and employs local skill to interpret international trends so as to give it a uniquely Indian touch.

 Founded by Uma Prajapati and Manoj Parivartan, Upasana has been striving to preserve social and environmental consciousness in fashion since 1997.
-The brand attempts to minimise environmental costs in order to create a sustainable future by using organic methods as an alternative to commercial ones, which could be potentially damaging to the environment.
+The brand attempts to minimise environmental costs and create a sustainable future by using organic methods as an alternative to commercial ones which could be damaging to the environment.
 At the same time, it collaborates with communities of weavers and farmers across India to provide a means of livelihood to them.

 Vintage — Viange Vintage